ameli/special_functions/docs/install.rst

 .. warning::

-    After the package is build and installed from the source code, the package should not be imported in the same directory of the source code.
+    After the package is built and installed from the source code, the package cannot be imported properly if the current working directory is the same as the source code directory.
-    To properly import the package, change the current working direcrtory to a directory anywhere else **outside** of the source code directory.
+    To properly import the package, change the current working directory to a directory anywhere else **outside** of the source code directory.
 For instance:

     .. code-block:: python